BeatrizCamlo/BeatrizCamlo/README.md

 👧🏽 I am Beatriz Camilo, IT student at the University Of Rio Grande do Norte, Brazil, and here are my repositories where I store study codes and class projects.

-📚 Currently studying OOP in Java and exploring the Spring framework.
-In parallel, I'm increasing my knowledge of security systems.
+📚 Currently studying OOP in Java and exploring the Spring framework and Angular Framework for Front-end applications.

 <div align="center">